 We also create 4 named shades of the new main Theme Colors.

-The named theme color Text becomes a darker shade of Theme color 1.
+The named theme color Text becomes a darker shade of Theme olor 1.

-With inverse color schemes ie those with light text on dark backgrounds, the text theme color becomes a lighter shade of Theme color 1.
+The inverse color schemes ie: those with light text on dark backgrounds (text, etc), becomes a lighter shade of Theme color 1.